Conformal invariance and composite operators: A strategy for improving the derivative expansion of the nonperturbative renormalization group: Scale and conformal symmetry within the functional renormalization group

-Accordingly, for studying the vertices $\Gamma^{(n,1)}$ it is enough to include $K(x)$ linearly in the effective action.
+The Ward identity for scale invariance shows two important structural properties that we call triangular structures for reasons that we make clear below.
+Let us discuss the first one.
+The Ward identity for $\Gamma^{(n,0)}$ evaluated at $K=0$ does not depend on $\Gamma^{(n',m)}$ with $m>0$.
+More generally, the Ward identity for $\Gamma^{(n,m)}$ at $K=0$ does not depend on $\Gamma^{(n',m')}$ with $m'>m$.
+The same applies to the Ward identity for conformal transformations.
+This first triangular structure proves very useful in actual calculations.
+In particular, for studying the vertices $\Gamma^{(n,1)}$ it is enough to include $K(x)$ linearly in the effective action.
 This is not an approximation because higher orders in $K$ do not have any impact on lower orders.